Kong/kubernetes-ingress-controller/README.md

 repository inside the [docs][docs] directory.
 Pull Requests are welcome for additions and corrections.

+## Guides and Tutorials

+Please browse through [guides][guides] to get started or understand how to configure a specific setting with Kong Ingress Controller.

 ## Master branch builds

 If you would like to use the latest and the greatest version of the controller,